-The programmatic learning goals for the MS program are embedded within the certificate curriculum as well.
+The programmatic learning goals for the MS program are embedded within the certificate curriculum.
 However, the assessment of these programmatic goals focuses on an introduction to the conceptual frameworks, as opposed to the in-depth mastery expected following completion of the MS-NCR program.
-The certificate curriculum aims to establish a foundation for further development of the skills and concepts relevant to the student's capacity to:
+The certificate curriculum establishes a foundation for further development of the skills and concepts relevant to the student's capacity to:

-- · Communicate effectively - Define and apply the theoretical frameworks in conflict engagement and different processes (e.g. negotiation, facilitation, mediation, civic engagement) - Demonstrate core competencies and practical skills for effectively understanding and engaging in conflict situations in a productive and constructive manner - Demonstrate an enhanced capacity for engaging diverse stakeholders in creative problem solving and engage in critical thinking
+- · Communicate effectively - Define and apply the theoretical frameworks in conflict engagement and different processes (e.g. negotiation, facilitation, mediation, civic engagement) - Demonstrate core competencies and practical skills for effectively understanding and engaging in conflict situations in a productive and constructive manner - Demonstrate an enhanced capacity for engaging diverse stakeholders in creative problem solving and engage in critical thinking - Practice reflective professional development in alignment with Ignatian value